Driving rules and customs

 All children aged 10 or below, and less than 36kg weight / 135cm height, must travel in a car seat.

-The only exception is if there is no space due to other child seats (e.g. three children in the back of a car).
+The only exception is if there is no space due to other child seats (for example, three in the back of a car).

 Children and front seats